-We propose Pareto smoothed importance sampling \cite{JMLR:v25:19-556} to assess the variational fit \cite{pmlr-v80-yao18a}, using the implementation from \textsc{ArviZ} \cite{arviz_2019}.
-In short, a generalized Pareto distribution is fit \cite{cdfd776c-0cd3-3d1c-b2c4-2f29a751e40b} to a subset of predetermined size of the largest importance weights, which are then replaced with their expected values according to the fitted distribution before substitution into Eq.~(\ref{eq: evidence}); see Algorithm~1 of Ref.~\cite{JMLR:v25:19-556}.
+We propose Pareto smoothed importance sampling \cite{JMLR:v25:19-556} to assess the variational fit \cite{pmlr-v80-yao18a}, using (a slightly modified version of\footnote{\href{https://github.com/mdmould/arviz}{github.com/mdmould/arviz}}) the implementation from \textsc{ArviZ} \cite{arviz_2019}.
+In short, a generalized Pareto distribution is fit \cite{cdfd776c-0cd3-3d1c-b2c4-2f29a751e40b} to a subset (of predetermined size) of the largest importance weights, which are then replaced with their expected values according to the fitted distribution before substitution into Eq.~(\ref{eq: evidence}); see Algorithm~1 of Ref.~\cite{JMLR:v25:19-556}.
 Reasonable convergence is indicated by a fitted Pareto shape parameter $\hat{k}<0.7$ \cite{JMLR:v25:19-556}; otherwise, the variational posterior should be improved either with more training or a more flexible distribution.
-In our experiments, we typically found the trained posteriors $\mathcal{Q}'$ themselves accurately matched results from nested sampling, but compared to results reweighted by the raw importance ratios and their smoothed versions, using $\hat{k}$ as a useful convergence diagnostic.
+In our experiments, we typically found the trained posteriors $\hat{\mathcal{Q}}$ themselves accurately matched results from nested sampling, but compared to results reweighted by the raw importance ratios and their smoothed versions, using $\hat{k}$ as a useful convergence diagnostic.